jamesbvaughan/jamesbvaughan.com/content/posts/open-task-light/index.md

 ![Underside of the LED housing](otl-from-below.jpg)

-The main rail and LED housing from below.
+The horizontal rail and LED housing from below.
-Here you can see the heat pipe that's integrated into the horizontal rail, which helps prevent the heat from the crazy LED from melting the plastic housing.
+Here you can see the heat pipe that's integrated into the rail, which helps prevent the crazy LED's heat from melting the plastic housing.

 ![Our rabbit Levee inspecting the stickers](otl-stickers-levee.jpg)